 When a machine is 'available for use'

 A machine that can operate at more than one category, which is operating at a lower category, does not contribute to the number of machines ‘available for use’ at a higher category until it switches to that category.
-However, you must also have a system in place for these machines which ensures no more than the permitted number are ‘available for use’ at any one time.
+Licensees must ensure no more than the permitted number are ‘available for use’ at any one time.

-Systems in which a number of machines network so that the player can select which game and category they play at are permitted, but they must adhere to any restrictions on the number of machines at a certain category.
+Systems in which a number of machines are networked so that the player can select which game and category they play are permitted but licensees must still adhere to any restrictions on the number of machines at a certain category.

 Electronic Bingo Terminals (EBTs) that offer gaming machine content in addition to bingo content are gaming machines and subject to adherence with the above principles.
 Licensees are reminded however that an EBT must only allow participation in one gambling activity at a time and should not therefore contain functionality which allows participation in bingo and gaming machine activity simultaneously.